US - update through November 2018

-This interactive presentation contains the latest oil & gas production data from 81,656 horizontal wells in 10 US states, through November last year.
-Cumulative oil and gas production from these wells reached 7.9 Gbo and 82.6 Tcf.
+This interactive presentation contains the latest oil & gas production data from 99,579 horizontal wells in 10 US states, through November 2018.
+Cumulative oil and gas production from these wells reached 10.1 Gbo and 109 Tcf.
+West Virginia and Ohio are deselected in most dashboards, as they have a greater reporting lag.
+Oklahoma is for now only available in our subscription services.

 The ‘Advanced Insights’ presentation is displayed below: